 But for around $1000, a lot of options for high quality swords start too open up.
 So the next logical question is, what are you supposed to buy for that $1,000?

 You see, spending more money is not necessarily a guarantee of getting a better sword.
 And it certainly isn't a guarantee of getting one that was made by a master smith.
-But already one company had established itself a solid reputation for complex laminated swords around $1K that were so well made, some Sensei mistook them for Japanese made Nihonto many, many times the price..
+However Ronin Katana was making waves with their unique Soshu Kitae laminated blade series, which were all priced at around the $1000 mark - and it was from this base that Project X began it's momentous journey...

 The concept is to create a blade with a hard and sharp edge with a jacket of hard steel over a medium, durable layer and a soft, flexible and shock resistant core.
 When combined with differential hardening, the effect maximizes the blades cutting ability (many people think it is FOLDING that makes the difference, but these days folding is purely cosmetic).
 Lamination, when done correctly, can take a well made differentiallly hardened traditional style sword as close to a Nihonto as you can get.

-Originally, as we quickly worked out what we needed we were excited to get it off the ground as soon as possible and aimed for the first swords from project X to be available in Jan/Feb 2012.
+Originally, we aimed for the first swords from project X to be available in Jan/Feb 2012.
 However, the timing of the launch wasn't quite right.
 It was close, but there were a few additional tweaks were needed one the first prototypes, so we could get the weight, balance, etc spot on.

 We already had a pretty good idea of what to expect.
 But we needed to see first hand how each upgrade would improve the sword - and when it came to upgrades, we held nothing back.
-Instead of setting a target price and working backwards, we told them what we needed, nearly fainted when we heard the total costs - and said 'go for it' adding the smallest mark up to cover our time and expenses.
+Instead of setting a target price and working backwards, we told them what we needed, nearly fainted when we heard the total costs - and said 'go for it' adding the smallest mark up to cover our time and expenses (more on this later, it appears that our partners at Ronin Katana were not entirely honest about the cost price that SBG paid, and while we operated on a tiny mark up, they were double dipping and making at least twice what we were in a very unequal partnership..
+Like I said in the intro, there were some dramas)..

 You name it.
-These swords have it - no holds barred, no expenses spared.
-And offered only just above our cost price to give you truly out of this world value for money (if you are quick enough that is).
+These swords had it - no holds barred, no expenses spared.
+And offered only just above our cost price to give you truly out of this world value for money..

 While the first lot of each Katana line could be pre-ordered, the first time around there were no custom options at all.
 Just the designs we created ourselves.